 Related Post: Garmin Edge 1030 PLUS vs. 830 vs. 530

 Garmin Edge 1040 vs 1030 Plus vs 830 vs 530 Bike Computers: In-Depth Comparison, Reviews and Videos

 The Garmin Edge 1030, summed up

-The only positive thing to be said for the Edge 1030 right now is that it has largest screen of any bike computer.
+The most positive thing to be said for the Edge 1030 is that it has largest screen of any bike computer except the 1040 (which is the same size).
 This makes it great for seeing maps with ageing eyes.
-A bigger screen is not only easier to read (especially when viewing maps), but also a bigger screen makes it that much easier to work the touch screen controls (something I find quite important when riding a bike in the rain.
+A bigger screen is easier to read (especially when viewing maps).
+Also, a bigger screen makes it that much easier to work the touch screen controls.
+This is something I find quite important when riding a bike in the rain.

 Naturally, as with the Garmin Edge 830, the Edge 1030 has true turn-by-turn navigation built into it, right out of the box.